We think this TV show stands out for:

 The same can be said for other ensemble members: For example, while Cristina (Sandra Oh) provides most of the comic relief through cunning wit and side-splitting dialogue, she, too, goes through life-altering moments.
 Over time, these are characters you become attached to -- and grow to love.

-Families can talk about relationships that take place in the workplace (or in high school or college classes).
+Families can talk about relationships that take place in the workplace (or in high school or college classes), like those on Grey's Anatomy.
 Are these types of relationships a good idea?
 What are the negative consequences of getting romantically involved with someone you work closely with?

 How accurately does the show portray the medical profession?
 Do you think the bed-hopping and personal problems are overblown for the sake of ratings, or is it rooted in reality?